chamilo/chamilo-lms/plugin/redirection/README.md

 Redirection plugin
 ===

-Chamilo plugin for the redirection of specific users after they login.
+Chamilo plugin for the redirection of specific users after they login and redirect from the index.php to the selected URL.

 Requires the addition of the following in configuration.php: